2017 Christmas Events and Activities around Reno and Sparks'Tis the Season for Christmas and Winter Fun

 Sunday, December 31, 2017.
 Enjoy lots of parties and fireworks while bringing in 2017.

 Christmas Events and Activities at Lake Tahoe and Nearby Areas

 Festival of Trees and Lights

-Thursday through Sunday, December 1 - 4, 2016.
+Thursday through Sunday, November 30 to December 3, 2017.
 View a dozen decorated Christmas trees and wreaths and décor, enjoy local entertainment, visit Santa Claus, a kids' craft area, and the Teddy Bear Hospital, and have the opportunity to bid on unique holiday items and décor in the silent auction.
 The annual event will benefit the Barton Health's Cancer Wellness Programs.
 It will be at the Montbleu Resort Convention Center in Stateline, NV.
 Visit the website for event details.

 Christmas in Genoa

 Friday and Saturday, December 1 - 2, 2017.
 Nevada's oldest town celebrates Christmas with a tree lighting, caroling and visit from Santa on Friday starting at 5:30 p.m.
 On Saturday, Breakfast with Santa will have seatings at 8:30 a.m., 9:40 a.m. and 10:50 a.m.
 Tickets are $5, kids 4 and under are free.
 Check the website for more events during December.
 Genoa is in the Carson Valley, about 42 miles from Reno.
 It is home to Mormon Station Memorial State Park.